atdyck/ACKS-HFH/Chapter03.md

 **Hat**: A hat is a cap, fez, turban, or other headgear for protecting the head from the elements.

+**Helmet, Heavy:** This is a metal close-faced or visored helmet that completely covers the face, head, and neck.
+A heavy helmet must be purchased separately from a suit of armor.
+Wearing a heavy helm imposes a -1 penalty to surprise rolls and -4 penalty to proficiency throws to hear noise, but offers a +2 bonus on d20 rolls made on the Mortal Wounds table.
+Historical examples of heavy helmets include the classical Corinthian helmet, Roman gladiatorial helmets, and the medieval armet, barbute, close helm, great helm, and hounskull.
+Cost: 20gp

 **Holy Symbol**: A cleric is required to own a holy symbol.
 These symbols will be different for each religion, but they are often worn as a necklace.

 **Holy Water**: Holy water is water that has been blessed by a cleric of 7th level or higher.
 It is used in some church rituals, and is a formidable weapon against the undead, inflicting 1d8 points of damage for 2 rounds.
 Holy water cannot retain its holy power if it is stored in any other container than the special vials it is placed in when blessed.